 Welcome to my blog!
-Every week, I will post at least one article on something involving wicked problems either in peacebuilding or comparative politics.
+Every week or so, I post an article on something involving wicked problems in peacebuilding or comparative politics.
 I define those fields very broadly, so you’ll probably be surprised by some of the topics I end up covering.

 Subscribe for my newsletter to learn about new posts, and other things that cross my desk.
-Topic suggestions are also welcome; I invite you to submit ideas through our contact form.
+Please suggest topics I should write about.
+Just submit ideas through the contact form.

 I will be attending my fiftieth college reunion this weekend.
 We will not be trying to recapture the politics of those turbulent times.
 Instead, we will try to figure out what we can contribute to creating a more just and peaceful world in the time we have left.
 And, we'll also have time to spend with each other and, yes, do some reminiscing.